webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 Like `maxSize`, `maxInitialSize` can be applied globally (`splitChunks.maxInitialSize`), to cacheGroups (`splitChunks.cacheGroups.{cacheGroup}.maxInitialSize`), or to the fallback cache group (`splitChunks.fallbackCacheGroup.maxInitialSize`).

-The difference between `maxInitialSize` and `maxSize` is that `maxInitialSize` will only be applied to chunks that are used for the initial load.
+The difference between `maxInitialSize` and `maxSize` is that `maxInitialSize` will only affect initial load chunks.

 ### `splitChunks.name`